mbusigin/disbatch/docs/Design.md

 tasks to run across all DENs for that queue with the `threads` field.

-A DEN may also limit the number of tasks to run overall on that DEN with the `maxthreads` field in its node's entry.
+A DEN may also limit the number of tasks to run overall on that DEN with the `maxthreads` field in its `nodes` collection's document.

 Each task links to a single queue.

-On DEN startup, each node:
+On startup, each DEN:

 * Optionally loads additional configuration information from the `config` collection